omidahmadi95/omidahmadi95/README.md

 ### 👨‍💻 About Me

-I am an IT student with a professional background in software development.
+I am an IT student with a  background in software development.
-Before my studies, I completed a formal apprenticeship as a software developer with a strong focus on Java.
+Before my studies, I completed a formal apprenticeship as a software developer with a focus on Java.
 I value clean and understandable architectures, maintainable code over short-term hacks, and systems that are built to evolve rather than just work once.

 ---